kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses_list.md

 **#4 class: Connect to MySQL from DBeaver**

-DBeaver is a opensource GUI tool to connect to MySQL and it has advanced features to visualize ER diagram of a lot of talbes, code generation for DDL and DML..etc.
+DBeaver is an opensource GUI tool to connect to MySQL and it has advanced features to visualize ER diagram of a lot of talbes, code generation for DDL and DML..etc.

 https://youtu.be/3v4b8mytGfY